 We will be culturally sensitive and equitable in the administration of discipline to our students.
 In 2018, the Government Accountability Office released a report finding that as of the 2013-14 school year, African American students, boys, and students with disabilities were disproportionately disciplined (e.g., suspensions and expulsions) in K-12 public schools across the country.
-Those outcomes will not be tolerated at the

-French American School of Denver.
-The Head of School and the Academic Director consistently and regularly analyze discipline data for any demographic disproportionality.
+Those outcomes will not be tolerated at the French American School of Denver.
+The School Director and the Assistant Director consistently and regularly analyze discipline data for any demographic disproportionality.